Joséphine de Beauharnais: Marriage to Napoleon

-Napoleon frequently wrote passionate letters to her from Italy, begging her to join him in Milan after he occupied the city on the 10th May 1796.
-Under significant pressure, Joséphine finally agreed to travel to Italy and arrived in Milan on the 10th July 1796, and Hippolyte was part of her entourage.
-She stayed in Italy for the next eighteen months, based primarily in Milan and later at the nearby Château de Mombello, where she was joined by Napoleon's family.
+Napoleon frequently wrote passionate letters to her from Italy, begging her to join him in Milan after he occupied the city on 10 May 1796.
+Under significant pressure, Joséphine finally agreed to travel to Italy and arrived in Milan on 10 July 1796, and Hippolyte was part of her entourage.
+She stayed in Italy for the next 18 months, based primarily in Milan and later at the nearby Château de Mombello, where she was joined by Napoleon's family.

 Two days after the wedding, Bonaparte left Paris to lead the Army of Italy.
 During their separation, he sent her many love letters.
 In February 1797, he wrote: "You to whom nature has given spirit, sweetness, and beauty, you who alone can move and rule my heart, you who know all too well the absolute empire you exercise over it!"

 Napoléon Bonaparte as first Consul.
 By François Gérard.
 1803.

 In 1798, Napoleon led a French army to Egypt.
 During this campaign, Napoleon started an affair of his own with Pauline Fourès, the wife of a junior officer, who became known as "Napoleon's Cleopatra."
 The relationship between Joséphine and Napoleon was never the same after this.

 In December 1800, Joséphine was nearly killed in the Plot of the rue Saint-Nicaise, an attempt on Napoleon's life with a bomb planted in a parked cart.
 On 24 December, she and Napoleon went to see a performance of Joseph Haydn's Creation at the Opéra, accompanied by several friends and family.
 The party travelled in two carriages.
 Joséphine was in the second, with her daughter, Hortense; her pregnant sister-in-law, Caroline Murat; and General Jean Rapp.
 Joséphine had delayed the party while getting a new silk shawl draped correctly, and Napoleon went ahead in the first carriage.
 The bomb exploded as her carriage was passing.
 The bomb killed several bystanders and one of the carriage horses, and blew out the carriage's windows; Hortense was struck in the hand by flying glass.
 There were no other injuries and the party proceeded to the Opéra.